BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 I once read something like that "cozy is the best feeling a person can experience".
 My Side of The Mountain is like coziness in book form.
-It's coziness is the coziness of watching a rainstorm through a half-closed window, wrapped in a blanket sitting in a window seat.
+It's coziness is the coziness of watching a rainstorm through a half-closed window, wrapped in a blanket.
 </p>

+From the book:
 <blockquote>
 <p>
 With Christmas over, the winter became serious.